 - 1. ASIC to run the workload

 - 2. LPDDR4x Chips

 - 3. Power Circuits

 - 4. SMBus EEPROM or on-chip memory to save FRU information, 8bit SMBus address 0xA6 as defined in NVMe Specification.
-We prefer standalone EEPROM chip that support at least 400kHz speed.
-It shall be accessible right way once 3.3V from golden finger is up.

-- 5. Storage for boot firmware if needed but NAND Flash is not allowed.
+FB prefer standalone EEPROM chip that support at least 400kHz speed.
+It shall be accessible right way once 3.3V from golden finger is up. - 5.
+Storage for boot firmware if needed but NAND Flash is not allowed.

-6. System Block Diagram
+4 System Block Diagram

-In this section we describe one use case where M.2 Accelerator modules are plugged into the Glacier Point V2 (GPv2) card.
+The M.2 Accelerator modules are plugged into the Glacier Point Version 2 (GPv2) card.
 It is a PCIE extension card defined in the Yosemite V2.50 (YV2.50) system.
 Yosemite V2.50 is a system that is modified from Yosemite V2.
 For more details you can refer Yosemite V2.50 hardware specification document.